mubashirnanath/leetcode-problems/README.md

 # LeetCode Solutions Repository 🧩

-This repository contains my solutions to various LeetCode problems.
+This repository contains solutions to various LeetCode problems.
 Each solution is written in Python and includes detailed explanations.

 ---